SiNa88/Traffic-sign-recognition-application/common/README.md

 # Message queuing

-It utilizes the ZeroMQ tool (in Python scripting language).
+The pieces of codes inherit the ZeroMQ API (https://zeromq.org/languages/python/)